Disclaimer: Information in this article should not be taken as medical advice. Before you make any changes, you should speak with your provider.

-In short, charting your fertility (AKA fertility awareness, cycle charting, fertility charting) is a way you can empower yourself by understanding what your body is telling you.
-The Tempdrop device makes it easy to track your basal body temperature, and the Tempdrop app (Android/iOS) is a great, easy place to input all of your charting information.
+In short, tracking your cycle (AKA fertility awareness, cycle charting, fertility charting) is a way you can empower yourself by understanding what your body is telling you.
+The Tempdrop device makes it easy to track your basal body temperature, and the Tempdrop app (Android/iOS) is a great, easy place to input all of your information.

 - Minimize light and sound in your sleeping environment.

-- Don't use screens for at least 30 minutes before going to bed.
+- Don't use screens for a minimum of 30 minutes before going to bed.
 If you can't avoid them, turn off blue light.

 - Keep your sleep schedule the same every day, or as close as possible.